JosephMehdiyev/Statistics-and-Probability-with-Code-Applications/README.md

 # NOTICE: The book is not finished.
+# Click the main.pdf to see the notes pdf.

 ### About the book
 The reason I wrote this is because I wanted to learn how the academic writings are made, also to learn the statistics field in a unique way.
 The main purpose of the book is to be a handbook or a notebook for my personal uses.
 You can find source code below.